pizn-01/pizn-01/README.md

 - 🌱 Exploring **AI integrations** and **cloud-native solutions**
 - 🛠 Open to collaborations on exciting full-stack projects
 - ⚡ Fun fact: I debug with music 🎧 and auto-playing games! 🎮
+- 🤫 Secret: My rubber duck is actually my debugging partner 🦆
+- 🎯 I can center a div... sometimes... on Tuesdays... maybe 😅

 ---